warthog37/tilted-gryphons.github.io/pages/loot.md

 • Crafting mats and non-essential BoE blues will always be sent to guild bank to help fund raiders' equipment, enchants, legendaries, etc. <br />

 ### Loot Priority by Rank
 Loot priority will generally be decided by the following list.
 The lines higher up have higher priority, and anything listed on a line has equal priority and would result in gear being rolled on.
-Find out more about [alts](/pages/alts/).

 **A.** Core Raider mainspec / Core Raider MS minor upgrade <br />
 **B.** Core Raider offspec specific - meaning tanking gear, resist gear, tier, etc  <br />
 **C.** Core Raider PvP (if you PvP) <br />
-**D.** Trial Raider mainspec, Core Raider offspec, Core Raider Alt mainspec, Sub/Casual mainspec, Friends-n-Family mainspec <br />
+**D.** Trial Raider mainspec (LC Discretion), Core Raider offspec, Core Raider Alt mainspec <br />
 **E.** PvP (if you PvP) for: Trial Raider, Core Raider Alt, Sub/Casual, Friends-n-Family <br />
 **F.** Offspec for: Trial Raider, Core Raider Alt, Sub/Casual, Friends-n-Family <br />